circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 Now that you have retrieved aggregated data for up to 250 different jobs, you will most likely want to review specific information about a single job, or smaller number of jobs, to ensure that your jobs are running efficiently.
 To review an individual job, follow the steps below.

-1. Using your `project-slug` from the previous API call you made to return workflow data, make a GET API call to the following insights endpoint:
+1. Using your `project-slug` from the previous API call you made to return workflow data, make a GET API call to the following Insights endpoint:

     ```shell
     curl -X GET https://circleci.com/api/v2/insights/{project-slug}/workflows/builds